On this page you will find answers to frequently asked questions on the following topics:

 In addition to basic information about the company, the application must also describe the company’s objective for producing social good as well as how the company will use any revenue/surplus to promote its objective.
 In addition, the application asks you to explain how the impact of the company’s activities is measured and to describe the transparency and responsibility of the business activities.
 You need to attach the organisation’s logo, financial statements of the previous financial period or some other review of ongoing operations as well as a document indicating the use of revenue/surplus.

-You can access the application by filling in the preliminary information form
+You can access the application by filling in the preliminary information form.

 Why and when was the Finnish Social Enterprise Mark established?